eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

 That's all the tests we're going to write in this tutorial.
 To learn more about unit testing Vue components, see <a rel="noopener" href="{% post_url 2017-02-02-unit-test-vue-components %}" target="_blank">How to unit test Vue components</a>.

 A repo for this tutorial is <a rel="noopener" href="https://github.com/eddyerburgh/how-to-unit-test-vue-components-for-beginners" target="_blank">available here</a>.

+Want more?
+I've written a book on Testing Vue applications.
+You can [buy it now](https://www.manning.com/books/testing-vuejs-applications?a_aid=eddyerburgh) as part of the eartly release program.
+The book covers every aspect of testing Vue applications.